Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 1240 days of VelocityShares Inverse VIX Medium Term ETN is greater, thus worse.
+• The maximum time in days below previous high water mark over 5 years of VelocityShares Inverse VIX Medium Term ETN is 1253 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Looking at maximum days below previous high in of 0 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).
+• Looking at maximum days under water in of 0 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (325 days).

 AveDuration: